4d/4D-NetKit/README.md

 * [Tutorial : Authenticate to the Microsoft Graph API in service mode](#authenticate-to-the-microsoft-graph-api-in-service-mode)
 * (Archived) [Tutorial : Authenticate to the Microsoft Graph API in signedIn mode (4D NetKit), then send an email (SMTP Transporter class)](#authenticate-to-the-microsoft-graph-api-in-signedin-mode-and-send-an-email-with-smtp)

+**Warning:** Shared objects are not supported by the 4D NetKit API.

 ## OAuth2Provider

 The `OAuth2Provider` class allows you to request authentication tokens to third-party web services providers in order to use their APIs in your application.
 This is done in two steps: